DarkAtra/darkatra.dev/_posts/2023-10-28-fixing-online-gameplay-for-bfme2.md

 [![A screenshot of the location of the jump instruction to abuse the certificate bug in battle for middle earth 2](/assets/bfme2-ghidra-cert-validation-bug-jump-instruction.png)](/assets/bfme2-ghidra-cert-validation-bug-jump-instruction.png)

-Using [CheatEngine](https://github.com/cheat-engine/cheat-engine) I was able to quickly validate that my change really worked.
+Using [CheatEngine](https://github.com/cheat-engine/cheat-engine) I was able to quickly validate that my change would work.
 I attached myself to the game process and then jumped to `game.dat+00a8d096`, which is the address of the if statement on line 228.
 Then I changed the statement so that it jumps to `00A8D0DE`, which is line 237.
 I was now able to successfully log in to the T3A:Online servers.

 Now all that was left was to write code that would do all of this automatically.
-This is how it looks like:
+This is what it looks like:

 ```cpp
 HANDLE currentProcess = GetCurrentProcess();